On this page:

 - Notice of the creditors’ meeting should be lodged at least 10 business days before the proposed creditors’ meeting using the approved form.

-- The fee will see details of the notice processed and published on AFSA's website at least 5 business days before (and removed 5 business days after) the meeting has passed.
+- Details of the notice will be published on AFSA's website at least 5 business days before (and removed 5 business days after) the meeting has passed.

 5.1 AFSA recommends trustees and controlling trustees amend their initial ‘notification to creditors’ correspondence by adding a simple sentence and website link into their existing letters to advise of the above changes.
 An example would be: